Azure/azure-sdk-for-java/sdk/schemaregistry/azure-data-schemaregistry/src/samples/README.md

   - java
 products:
   - azure
-  - azure-data-schemaregistry-avro
+  - azure-data-schemaregistry
-urlFragment: schemaregistry-avro-samples
+urlFragment: schemaregistry-samples
 ---

-# Azure Schema Registry serializer library samples for Java
+# Azure Schema Registry library samples for Java

-Azure Schema Registry Avro Serializer samples are a set of self-contained Java programs that demonstrate serialization and deserialization of data for which the schema is stored in Schema Registry service.
+Azure Schema Registry samples are a set of self-contained Java programs that demonstrate using the client library to register schemas with Azure Schema Registry service and read from it.
 Each sample focuses on a specific scenario and can be executed independently.

 ## Key concepts
 Key concepts are explained in detail [here][sdk_readme_key_concepts].